MouMukherjee/Probot-Features/Stand-up-Meetings–Slack-Commands.md

 	In order to retrieve scrum report for a particular date, write scrum report [@user] [channel-name] [date].

-[Pro Tip: Our developers recommend that immediately after you configure Probot Ninja to Slack, always type ‘help’ and send a DM to Probot app.
+[Pro Tip: Our developers recommend that immediately after configuring Probot Ninja to Slack, always type ‘help’ and send a DM to Probot app.
 Firstly, this will ensure that Probot has been successfully added and secondly, it will furnish a complete list of commands.]